1 min read

 Does Microchipping Hurt Dogs?
 Real PROs & CONs

-Dog microchipping is a growingly common method of pet recognition that can help you find your dog faster in case of being lost, escaping or kidnapping.
+Dog microchipping is a growingly common method of pet recognition that can help you find your dog faster in case of escaping, being lost, or kidnapping.

 Regardless of the cause, losing your dog can be traumatic for both of you.
 Many dog owners still have reservations about the idea of having their pup chipped, though.